Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 ### Observable Cache

-When you create a normal CLR Event from F# it also implements IObservable out of the box.
+When you create a normal CLI Event from F# it also implements IObservable out of the box.
 That means instead of using event.Publish.Add ( or += in C# ) we can call Publish.Subscribe instead, passing a delegate and getting an IDisposable token back which allows us to cancel our subscription without a reference to the event itself.

 I wrap one of these events inside an F# MailboxProcessor, which also holds some cached state <'T>.
 You can post messages to the Mailbox in order to Subscribe to cache changes or Post a new state cache to subscribers.